yeezick/yeezick/README.md

   <br/>

   ### Tl;dr
-  I'm a nerd at heart with a huge passion for human evolution, space, and nature.
+  I'm a nerd at heart with a huge passion for human evolution, space, & nature.

   ### Let's Connect!